DegreeCalc

 The exception is in technology.
 Companies like Google and IBM have genuinely diversified their hiring pipelines, creating apprenticeship and certificate pathways.
 But these programs are highly competitive and often favor candidates who can demonstrate real project work — effectively raising the bar rather than lowering it.

-The earnings data has not shifted.
-Bureau of Labor Statistics figures from 2024 show the education-to-earnings premium as strong as ever across most sectors.
-The labor market has not yet repriced credentials — and is unlikely to do so quickly, given that degree attainment signals conscientiousness, persistence, and baseline cognitive ability beyond just the content of the education itself.
+The earnings data has not shifted enough to make the degree premium disappear.
+Bureau of Labor Statistics 2025 CPS data still shows a large education-to-earnings gap across broad education levels.
+The labor market has not yet repriced credentials — and is unlikely to do so quickly, given that degree attainment can still signal persistence, screening readiness, and baseline training beyond just the content of the education itself.

 The Earnings Premium in 2026: What the BLS Data Shows

-Source: Bureau of Labor Statistics, Education Pays 2024, released 2025.
-Lifetime earnings estimates based on Georgetown CEW modeling.
+Sources: Bureau of Labor Statistics CPS Table 37b, 2025 annual averages; BLS Education Pays unemployment context; lifetime earnings estimates based on Georgetown CEW modeling.

-The $613 per week gap between a bachelor's degree and a high school diploma compounds dramatically over a career.
+The $612 per week gap between a bachelor's-only worker and a high school diploma holder compounds dramatically over a career.
 Over 40 working years, that premium — even without adjusting for career progression — represents approximately $1.27 million in additional earnings before taxes.
 Georgetown CEW's more sophisticated modeling, accounting for career progression, taxation, and degree-related field selection, arrives at a lifetime premium of approximately $1.2 million.

 The unemployment rate differential is equally significant.
-At 2.5% unemployment, bachelor's degree holders experienced roughly half the job insecurity of high school graduates (4.8%) during the 2024 labor market.
-This insurance value — protection against economic downturns — is not captured in earnings data but represents a genuine component of the degree's total value.
+In the BLS Education Pays view, bachelor's degree holders experienced much lower job insecurity than high school graduates.
+This insurance value — protection against economic downturns — is not captured in earnings data but represents a real component of the degree's total value.

 The 2026 Cost Problem: When Did College Get This Expensive?